ferparra/My-Readwise/pages/Tweets From Andrew D. Huberman, Ph.D. (highlights).md

 	  Their pioneering spirit comes through in every line.
 	  And... what a wonderful challenge to face writing such a lecture!
 So happy for you Ardem! ([View Tweet](https://twitter.com/hubermanlab/status/1451284491608092694))
 	- @tferriss @lexfridman The interviews with @RayDalio @elonmusk (#2) @EricRWeinstein (Episode 163) & @LFeldmanBarrett ([View Tweet](https://twitter.com/hubermanlab/status/1453747236513353734))
-	- Pleasure is not a problem.
-Dopamine is not a problem.
-Too much pleasure experienced too often without a prior requirement for effort in order to achieve that pleasure/dopamine is terrible for us however.
+	- [[Pleasure]] is not a problem. [[Dopamine]] is not a problem.
+Too much pleasure experienced too often without a prior requirement for effort in order to achieve that [[pleasure]]/[[dopamine]] is terrible for us however.
 It lowers our baseline level of dopamine & the potency of all experiences. ([View Tweet](https://twitter.com/hubermanlab/status/1454906728286330882))
 	- Cold Exposure Tools:
 	  Resilience: 1X weekly, 1-3min
 	  Metabolism: 2X weekly/11min total